Darknught/printf/README.md

-My first project on printf
+Our first project on printf

 0X11.
 C - print